bob-donnelly/DAT602-Milestone-Reviews/index.md

 For milestone three I imported the methods with some tweaks from the C# dat602CLR dataaccessobject into databaseaccessobject for the connection string and objects calling the procedures from the database.
 I also created forms with fields, labels and buttons corresponding to the arguments/data that needed to be passed, then passing them via buttons.

 The dataaccessobjects classes stayed the same but the front end functions had to be rebuilt.
 I choose continue having lightweight methods in the forms as well as ways to open forms after the right buttons were pressed.
+I did this for Registration, Login, GameScreen, and Admin forms.

 I then added a write up to the report about my GUI forms and what they do with text fields and buttons explained how they work.